 Good countries for hitchhiking include most areas in North and Central America.
 In South America, Chile and Ecuador are good bets, but in regions of Colombia for example it’s not really sensible to hitchhike given that kidnappers and armed gangs are still found in some remote regions.
 Clearly safety issues can change in a relatively short period of time though, and just about anywhere in the world, so it’s worth asking for local advice (hostels are normally a good bet) before attempting to hitch-hike to your next destination.

-Romania and Turkey are considered among the best places in Europe to hitchhike, but generally speaking it’s not as common in Europe as in North America.
+Romania and Turkey are considered among the best places in Europe to hitchhike, but generally speaking it’s not as common when backpacking Europe as it is in North America.
 In Australia and New Zealand, you may have to wait a while for a lift but it’s definitely a great way to cover the huge distances.

 The vastly different culture in parts of Asia, means different customs can apply when hitching a lift so check before you travel but certainly don’t let it put you off.
 Many Asians are fascinated by Western culture and will happily pick you up and go out of their way to ensure you reach your destination.